 Enwave Chicago produces chilled water at five strategically located downtown Chicago plants.
-We pump chilled water through 8 trench miles of underground piping to energy transfer stations in customer buildings.
+The plants have 101,000 tons of chilled-water capacity, including 315,000 ton-hr ice thermal energy storage.
+The plants pump chilled water through 8 trench miles of underground piping to energy transfer stations in customer buildings.
 Our customers use the chilled water for air conditioning.

 Chilled-water plants.
 Enwave Chicago operates five interconnected plants in the Loop, West Loop, South Loop and River North.
 (See map below.)
-The sustainable cooling plants meet the needs of nearly 120 customers with a contracted cooling capacity of 108,000 tons, producing 34 degree F chilled water during the peak cooling season.
+The sustainable cooling plants meet the needs of nearly 120 customers, producing 34 degree F chilled water during the peak cooling season.

 Diverse technologies.
 While ice storage is used at four of our five plants, we also employ ammonia chillers, river water chillers and traditional-type chillers.
 This diverse approach allows us to economically dispatch the most cost-effective cooling sources possible at any given time.

 Customer use.
 Customers use heat exchangers to extract heat from their buildings and send it back to our central plants.